|Nutrition Facts (per serving)|

 Naan is like pita, yet softer and most of the time larger.
 It can be frozen in freezer bags for up to 30 days.
 You will love how easy this naan recipe is to make at home!

-- 1 pkg. active dry yeast
+1 (0.25-ounce) package active dry yeast (2 1/4 teaspoons)

 2 teaspoons sugar

 3/4 cup warm water

-1 1/2 cup all purpose flour
+1 1/2 cups all-purpose flour

 1 teaspoon salt

-1/4 cup ghee (see recipe below; or vegetable shortening)
+1/4 cup ghee, or vegetable shortening

 3 tablespoons plain yogurt

-- 1 tbsp. melted butter for brushing
+1 tablespoon melted butter, for brushing

-Cover measuring cup with towel and allow yeast and water to froth for 5-10 minutes.
+Cover measuring cup with towel and allow yeast and water to froth for 5 to 10 minutes.

-Add yeast water, yogurt, and ghee (or vegetable shortening) and begin to knead for 5-10 minutes until a dough forms.
+Add yeast water, yogurt, and ghee (or vegetable shortening) and begin to knead for 5 to 10 minutes until a dough forms.